wu-jingtao/EventSpace.js/README.en.md

 [中文](README.md)

-This is a data layer framework, works like jQuery custom events.
+This is a event transfer framework, works like jQuery custom events.
 One side to obtain data by registering a receiver ( `receive` method)
 The other side send data to a corresponding receiver by `send` methods.

 `Send` method by a path string to determine which receiver needs to be triggered.